UNDynamic-M2/sequence-alignment/README.md

 | `-s`, `--subst_matrix`       | The substitution matrix used for scoring | string or filename | DNAFull |
 | `-l`, `--parallel`           | Whether to run the algorithm in parallel | boolean            | false   |
 | `-h`, `--help`               | Display the help page for the tool       | /                  | /       |

+### Manual

+You can run `seqalign_manual.R` through RStudio instead of the script through command line.

 ### Graphical user interface